Vipitis/shadertoys-dataset/README.md

 This repository contains the code to download, build and update the Shadertoys dataset.
 The dataset is made up from fragment shader programs published on [Shadertoy](https://www.shadertoy.com/) and annotated with additional metadata for downstream filtering.
-Datasets are hosted on [Huggingface](https://huggingface.co/datasets/Vipitis/Shadertoys), (no longer public). (maybe we name it Shadertoys-2 to avoid overwriting anything)
+Evaluation dataset is hosted on [Huggingface](https://huggingface.co/datasets/Vipitis/Shadereval-inputs)

 The main use case for this dataset is various evaluation benchmarks for (code-) language models.